Tag: book

 But we still have to keep a wide-awake wary eye out for the ever-present danger of ’eminence over evidence!’

-134yrs later it happened again.
-The so-called Semmelweis reflex—a metaphor for a certain type of human behaviour characterized by reflex-like rejection, ridicule, and rejection by contemporaries of new knowledge because it contradicts entrenched norms, beliefs, or paradigms—is named after Semmelweis.
-In 1981, in his third year of internal medicine training, Barry Marshal in Perth, Aussie realised bacteria caused ulcers.
+134yrs later – a mere ten years ago – it happened again.
+The so-called Semmelweis reflex—a metaphor for a certain type of human behaviour characterized by reflex-like rejection, ridicule, and rejection by eminent contemporaries, of new knowledge because it contradicts entrenched norms, beliefs, or paradigms—is named after Semmelweis.
+In 1981, in his third year of internal medicine training, Barry Marshal in Perth, Aussie realised bacteria causes ulcers.
 Well, he was ridiculed.
 Eminence over evidence again.
 Us important, established old bullets who haven’t done the research just KNOW you’re wrong.
 You’re 29yrs old, keep quiet!
 You’re threatening a $3bn industry!
 It took till 1993 before he was believed.
-At least this time, Barry Marshal eventually got recognised while he was still alive: Twenty four years later he got the Nobel Prize!
+At least this time, Barry Marshal eventually got recognised while he was still alive: Twenty four years later, he got the Nobel Prize!

-Yes, we could talk about germ theory denial and hand-washing avoidance in 2020 too . . .
+And yes, we could now talk about germ theory denial and hand-washing avoidance in 2020 too . . .

 The EM Diet

-A childhood friend is writing a lovely book on his mountaineering exploits and the journey he has made from climbing the mountain outside our town to climbing bigger and more famous mountains all over the world!!
+Childhood friend Harry Loots is writing a lovely book on his mountaineering exploits and the journey he has made from climbing the mountain outside our town to climbing bigger and more famous mountains all over the world!!

 – Platberg panorama –